ivan5355/NYC-Scout/README.md

 - **NYC Restaurants**: Curated database of NYC restaurants with cuisine types, ratings, and locations.
   - Source: [NYC DOHMH Restaurant Inspections](https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/43nn-pn8j) (Managed via MongoDB)

-### Fallback: Gemini Web Search (Google Search Grounding)
+### Fallback: Gemini Web Search (Events Only)
-When local data sources return no results, the bot automatically uses **Gemini 2.0 Flash with Google Search** to find real-time information from the web.
-This ensures users always get helpful responses, even for queries outside the primary datasets.
+When local event APIs return no results, the bot automatically uses **Gemini 2.0 Flash with Google Search** to find real-time event information from the web.
+This ensures users find something to do even if the official city feeds are empty.
+Restaurant searches do not use this fallback.

 ## File Structure